zaanposni/discord-masz/README.md

 - After authorizing your service to use your Discord account you will see your profile picture in the toolbar (this is hosted on `127.0.0.1:4200` when developing).
 - If you are logged in as a siteadmin, you can use the "register guild" (+) button to register your guilds and to get started.
 - Based on wanted features and functionalities you might have to grant your bot advanced permissions, read under `Enabling Restricted Features`.

+### Request logging and ratelimit

+MASZ uses the `X-Forwarded-For` http header for logging and ratelimit.\
+Ensure that this header is set in your reverse proxy for best experience.

 ### Enabling Restricted Features